 We have used and intend to continue to use contract research organizations ("CROs") within and outside of the United States to conduct clinical trials of our drug candidates, such as tirasemtiv and CK-2127107, and related activities.
 We do not have control over many aspects of our CROs' activities, and cannot fully control the amount, timing or quality of resources that they devote to our programs.
 CROs may not assign as high a priority to our programs or pursue them as diligently as we would if we were undertaking these programs ourselves.
 The activities conducted by our CROs therefore may not be completed on schedule or in a satisfactory manner.
 CROs may also give higher priority to relationships with our competitors and potential competitors than to their relationships with us.
 Outside of the United States, we are particularly dependent on our CROs' expertise in communicating with clinical trial sites and regulatory authorities and ensuring that our clinical trials and related activities and regulatory filings comply with applicable laws.

-Our CROs' failure to carry out development activities on our behalf according to our and the FDA's or other regulatory agencies' requirements and in accordance with applicable U.S. and foreign laws, or our failure to properly coordinate and manage these activities, could increase the cost of our operations and delay or prevent the development, approval and commercialization of our drug candidates.
+Our CROs' failure to carry out development activities on our behalf as agreed and in accordance with our and the FDA's or other regulatory agencies' requirements and applicable U.S. and foreign laws, or our failure to properly coordinate and manage these activities, could increase the cost of our operations and delay or prevent the development, approval and commercialization of our drug candidates.
+For example, in June 2013 we learned from our data management vendor for our BENEFIT-ALS clinical trial that a programming error in the electronic data capture system controlling study drug assignment caused 58 patients initially randomized to and treated with tirasemtiv to receive placebo instead at a certain trial visit and for the remainder of the trial.
+In order to maintain the originally intended statistical power of the trial, we amended the protocol to permit enrollment of approximately 680 patients, or 180 patients in addition to the 500 patients allowed under the existing protocol.
+This protocol amendment will result in additional costs and delays in conducting BENEFIT-ALS.
 In addition, if a CRO fails to perform as agreed, our ability to collect damages may be contractually limited.
 If we fail to effectively manage the CROs carrying out the development of our drug candidates or if our CROs fail to perform as agreed, the commercialization of our drug candidates will be delayed or prevented.